drazicmartin/cheat-sheet/container/kubernetes.md

 kind: Pod             # See Kind and Version
 metadata:
   name: myapp-pod
-  labels:             # you can create every labels you want for example :
+  labels:             # You can create every labels you want for example :
     app: myapp
     type : front-end
 spec:
-  containers:         # array of container with name and image like so
+  containers:         # Array of container with name and image like so
     - name: nginx-container
       image: nginx
 ```